parkervankley/calculator/README.md

 Visit https://parkervankley.github.io/calculator/ for a live demo!

-Thanks for checking this out! <3 Parker
+Thanks for checking this out!